GPU Command Buffer

 * Must check with the server when it has actually used the contents of the shared memory.

-Buckets are a kind of abstractions of #2.
+Buckets are a kind of abstraction of #2.
 You define a bucket by size (1 command) you then transfer the data into the bucket through shared memory (n commands), finally you issue the command you really wanted to issue (ShaderSource, CompressedTeximage2D, ...) and reference the bucket.

-The problem buckets attempt to solve is.
-Imagine you are trying to implement TexImage2D and you only have 1meg of shared memory and you are asked to send a 3meg texture.
+The problem buckets attempt to solve is; Imagine you are trying to implement TexImage2D and you only have 1meg of shared memory and you are asked to send a 3meg texture.
 You can't call TexImage2D with your 3 meg of data since you only have 1 meg so instead you call TexImage2D with no data to define your texture and then call TexSubImage2D 3 times to transfer your data.
 GLES2Implementation actually does this.

 Now imagine you are trying to implement ShaderSource.
 You are passed a 3 meg string and you only have 1meg of shared memory.
 There is no ShaderSubSource function so you can't use the previous solution.
-Instead, you create a bucket of 3 meg, transfer the data to that bucket 1meg a time, then issue the ShaderSource command referencing the bucket.
+Instead, you create a bucket of 3 meg, transfer the data to that bucket 1meg at a time, then issue the ShaderSource command referencing the bucket.